Kyyparn/KImage/README.md

 # Glowing-Eureka-Image-lib
-Simple image library written in c++ for loading images and making them usable with OpenGL.
+Simple image library written in c++ for loading images of different filetypes.

 # Supported filetypes